MEET OUR TEAM

 Alison is a highly experienced film-maker.
 She's created series and documentaries for all the main channels, BBC, ITV, Channel 4, Channel 5 and Sky Arts.
 She specialises in History, Arts and Event Television but enjoys the challenge of telling a story that will engage viewers from the beginning right to the end.
 For Make Waves, Alison has series produced and directed Singapore on Film for Channel NewsAsia, Edwardian Britain in Colour for Channel 5 and is currently in production on Thirties in Colour: Countdown to War and Victorian Britain on Film.

 Marcos joined MAKE in 2017.
 He has since worked on award-winning productions including The Talwars: Behind Closed Doors, a four-part docu-drama series for HBO, and the upcoming feature-length documentary The Great Green Wall.
 Prior to MAKE, Marcos freelanced on different international feature films, including American, Hong Kong, and Bollywood productions.

 While at McGill University in Montréal, Carlo won a short-documentary competition to direct a film on the rise of Quebec’s far-right groups which was screened throughout Canada during “Democracy Week”.
 Carlo then joined MAKE as an intern to work on a four-part docu-drama series for HBO.
 He has since worked as an assistant producer on Channel 5’s two-part series − Edwardian Britain in Colour − and an upcoming Korean murder mystery.
-He is currently working on two more history documentaries for Channel 5.
+He is currently working on a 3X60 history documentary for Channel 5.